CodenNerd/30daysofcode/README.md

 There are several good reasons you should consider committing to this challenge:

-1. Codng will become a daily habit for you — a habit that you can easily maintin after youve finished the challenge.
+1. Coding will become a daily habit for you — a habit that you can easily maintain after you've finished the challenge.

 2. Every day that you consistently code, you’ll build momentum.
 That momentum will make it easier for you to learn